Do you like having a neat yard that is not taken over by weeds?

-So it was easier to mulch the whole yard than to try and mow around them.
-When we mulched an area that size, there wasn’t a lot of designing to it.
+So it was easier to do the whole yard than to try and mow around them.
+When we did an area that size, there wasn’t a lot of design to it.

 For instance, if you have a garden bed up against the front of your house, many people line them with different items.
 You could use landscaping timbers, or you could use different edging designs like this.

 Also, if you are mulching around a tree, it is a good idea to apply stones or some type of edging around the tree.
 Not only does it make your yard look neater, but it also helps to hold the mulch in place.
 This is an important step for that reason.

 You’ll want to look at where you want to apply the edging and figure out if you need a way to hold it in place.
 If so, then you need to figure out the design you like to use to accomplish that.

 Now that you have the design in mind that you are going to try and create, you’ll need to have your edging in place.